todayman/cpp_binder/doc/design.md

     The value is a dictionary with at least a `name` field.
 Acceptable `name`s are `struct`, `class`, `interface`, and `replace`.
     For `replace`, there must be another key, `d_type`, specifying the type to use in D.
     More details on these strategies are in the next section.
-    Hopefully these can be left out and automagically determinied someday.
+    Hopefully these can be left out and automagically determined someday.

 Some of these attributes, namely `target_module`, may be applied to all declarations by including an entry without a `name` attribute.